astreum/whitepaper/README.md

 Nebula is a protocol for storing and retrieving Nebula Objects.

-Users can negotiate the `Solar` price for Get and Put contracts.

-A Nebula Object is a data structure with three fields:
+A Nebula Object is a data structure with two fields:

 - Leaf: True/False
 - Data: a blob of binary data of size < 32KB
-- Size: the cumulative number of leaves

-Puslar Network Upgrade:

-- nebula route
-- message contexts for get and put
+All data is erasure coded as a method of data protection in which data is encoded and fragments stored across the nodes on the network.

+When nodes go offline, data can be reconstructed from the fragments on the nodes that are online.

 `Object Get Flow`